Last Cyanobacteria Monitoring Report of 2023:

 OPC Collaborates with APCC

 In 2021 The Orleans Pond Coalition (OPC) announced its agreement to partner with the Association to Preserve Cape Cod’s (APCC) cyanobacteria monitoring program.
-Four Orleans ponds were included in the program for the summer of 2021.
+Six Orleans ponds are now included in the program for the summer of 2022.
 APCC originally initiated this monitoring program in 2017 in response to an increasing frequency of cyanobacterial blooms in freshwater lakes and ponds across Cape Cod.

-The Orleans ponds selected for this program are Pilgrim Lake, Uncle Harvey’s Pond, Crystal Lake, and Ice House Pond.
+The Orleans ponds selected for this program are Pilgrim Lake, Uncle Harvey’s Pond, Crystal Lake, Ice House Pond, Cedar Lake and Boland Pond.
 A group of volunteers underwent training by APCC to learn their sampling protocols.
 Twice weekly, May through October, volunteers took samples, observations, and photographs of the water.
 Samples were analyzed by APCC to help characterize and measure the abundance of cyanobacteria present at any one time.

 Our freshwater ponds are “the soul of the Cape”- for some, places of peace and contemplation.
 For others, they are fishing holes, or places to kayak and paddle board, or where first-time swimmers can safely learn in quiet water.
 The onset of a cyanobacteria bloom threatens the pursuit of these pleasures.
 It is often characterized by the appearance of a thick scum than can range in color from blue-green to orange, the color of which depends on the pigments present in the growth.
 It can also be accompanied by a foul odor.
 While not all cyanobacteria are harmful, some can produce harmful toxins.
 Toxins dissolved in the water can be lethal to fish, birds and mammals who drink from the pond.
 Humans may develop skin rashes or other ailments on direct contact with the water.
 Wind blowing across the bloom may waft toxins into the air causing respiratory difficulties.